Factors that influence UK winters

 For the UK this means that more of our weather will come from the north or east which in winter means colder, drier and potentially snowy conditions.
-The NAO can be affected by a number of external factors, a few of which are described below:
+The NAO can be affected by many external factors, a few of which are described below:

-The polar vortex is a circulation of winds high up in the stratosphere, up to 30 miles (50 km) above the earth.
-It's present in winter, and it's not a new phenomenon, scientists have known about it for many years.
+The polar vortex is a circulation of winds high up in the stratosphere, up to 30 miles (50 km) above the Earth.
+It is present in winter, and it is not a new phenomenon, scientists have known about it for many years.

 The winds regularly exceed 250 km per hour– the strength of the winds in the strongest hurricanes (known as Category 5).